January 2008 (Part 1)

 — Greg, USA

-Both our Intensive Chi Kung Course as well as my Intensive Shaolin Kungfu Course are meant for the students' own practice, and not meant to train instructors.
+Both my Intensive Chi Kung Course as well as my Intensive Shaolin Kungfu Course are meant for the students' own practice, and not meant to train instructors.

 Actually they are our elementary courses.
 Those who have attended the courses, if they further qualify, may be invited to continue with other more advanced courses, like the Small Universe Course and the Special Shaolin Kungfu Course.
 These more advanced courses are by invitation only, and not open to the public.